bitvijays/bitvijays.github.io/source/_posts/2014-10-07-linux-essentials.markdown

 -R, --recursive    : operate on files and directories recursively. chmod              : change file mode bits. chgrp              : change group ownership.
-SUID bit           : SetUID bit specfies that an executable should run as its owner instead of the user executing it.
+SUID bit           : SetUID bit specifies that an executable should run as its owner instead of the user executing it.
                    : SUID is mostly commonly used to run an executable as root, allowing users to perform tasks such as changing their passwords.
 		   : If there is a flaw in a SUID root executable, you can run arbitrary code as root.
 {% endcodeblock %}